 Issue the call for Annual or Special Conferences and delegate special arrangements for such conferences.

-Ensure an annual budget is prepared and presented to the Executive Council for approval in November of the preceding budget year.
+Ensure an annual budget is prepared and presented to the Board of Directors for approval in November of the preceding budget year.

 Render an annual report to the Association detailing its progress accomplishing the Associations strategic objectives.

-Perform such other duties as are usually performed by the President of an organization and as may be prescribed by the By-Laws or assigned by the Executive Council of the Association;
+Perform such other duties as are usually performed by the President of an organization and as may be prescribed by the By-Laws or assigned by the Board of Directors of the Association;

 Assign duties to be performed by the President-Elect, Secretary and Treasurer of the Association which are consistent with the By-Laws of the Association or with the duties performed by such officers of organizations.